Ankit-Mandal/Guess-the-number-game/README.md

 ## How to play the game

-1. The player starts the game by typing a number between 1 and 20 in the box shown below.
+1. The player starts the game by typing a number between 1 and 20 in the box present in the bottom left of the screen.
 Then he presses the 'Check' button.

 ![image](https://user-images.githubusercontent.com/48560818/132135081-c2bbbc5f-0cf7-4257-a72a-4a842af89c80.png)